rishu235/RAScal-beta-rishabh/README.md

 environments to make it easy to access.

 **Demo**
-In the demo, we show a live recording of the calorie intake aspect of the application.
-While our accents have allowed us to accurately capture the word "Rajma", we used prerecorded audio files for a native english speaker (main_demo.py) from (https://dictionary.cambridge.org/pronunciation/english) for "cinnamon bun".
+In the [demo video](https://www.youtube.com/watch?v=VSc8lBewxj4), we show a live recording of the calorie intake aspect of the application.
+While our accents have allowed us to accurately capture the word "Rajma", we used prerecorded audio files for a native english speaker (main_demo.py) from [Cambridge dictionary](https://dictionary.cambridge.org/pronunciation/english) for "cinnamon bun".
 These files were were provided as a .wav to the speech recognition platform.